-One of the topics that we spend the most time discussing in the ROI Inner Circle is financing strategy.
+One of the topics that we spend the most time discussing in the ROI Inner Circle are financial tips for successful financing strategy.
 Specifically, how to not run out of capital, how to finance multiple rental properties in a year, the acquisition strategy for buying BRRR deals, and how to continue to finance properties after you’ve “retired-early.”

 So, I sought out the best investor-focused lenders to learn how I could put together my own financing strategy that would allow me to take advantage of 30-year fixed mortgages with minimum down payments and low-interest rates.